-Drake's most recent photo series include a book project titled A Journey Like Us: Learning from Diversity.
+Drake's photo series include a book project titled A Journey Like Us: Learning from Diversity.
 Supported by NC Arts Council grants, Drake collaborated with a wide range of students including immigrant students who attend several North Carolina high schools to share their struggles and triumphs through portraits and their own writing.

 Permanent Installation of Feeling a Type of Way photo series at Brownsville Academy High School, Brooklyn, NY Made possible with support from CAMBA and BRIC Arts Media.